 • • • •

-Riddle is agreed to have started his “rise to power” after his return to the wizarding world at some point, probably between 1958 and, say, 1963.
+Riddle is agreed to have started his “rise to power” after his return to Britain at some point probably between 1958 and, say, 1963.
 We still do not know what Dumbledore’s 1981 statement that the wizarding world had “had precious little to celebrate for 11 years.” referred to.
-By this time it may be no more than a bit of flotsam which was linked to an early plot intention that Rowling was unable to fit into the story.
+By this time it may be no more than a bit of flotsam which was linked to an early plot intention that Rowling was never able to fit into the story.

 Or it could plausibly be a reference as to exactly when “Lord Voldemort” had rendered himself unmentionable.